Author: Jamie Hunt

 Galvanic corrosion can also occur with dissimilar metals, which could more accurately be described as ‘corrosion accelerated by galvanic action.
 This is where two dissimilar metals (such as Stainless and Aluminum) in contact with an electrolyte (such as salt water) creates an electrical current that accelerates corrosion.

-Jamie Hunt is the CEO of Anzor Fasteners LLP, with 23 years in procurement and supply of Stainless Steel Fasteners and Hardware under his belt.
+Jamie Hunt is the CEO of Anzor Fasteners LLP, with 23 years of procurement and supply of Stainless Steel Fasteners and Hardware under his belt.
 He also has Olympic yachting experience and is a Certified ISSF Stainless Specialist.

 Jamie is a member of the Australian Stainless Steel Development Association and has written many articles including "The Stainless Steel Guide", "Can you paint stainless steel?" and "Are stainless fasteners OK with treated timber?".
 Check out Jamie on his LinkedIn profile for more information.